-82. Accounts and records of Board and Public Guardian
+82. Accounts and records of Public Guardian

-The Board and the Public Guardian must keep proper accounts and records of all matters relating to the administration of this Act by the Board or the Public Guardian and such other records as will present fairly the financial transactions and financial position of the Board or the Public Guardian, as the case may require.
+The Public Guardian must keep proper accounts and records of all matters relating to the administration of this Act by the Public Guardian and such other records as will present fairly the financial transactions and financial position of the Public Guardian, as the case requires.

-84. Annual report of Board and Public Guardian
+84. Annual report of Public Guardian

-- (1) The Board and the Public Guardian must, in respect of each financial year prepare an annual report specifying - (a) a report of the administration of this Act during the financial year; and - (b) financial statements for the financial year and must furnish the Minister with the report and statements before the following 30 September.
+- (1) The Public Guardian must, in respect of each financial year prepare an annual report specifying- - (a) a report of the administration of this Act during the financial year; and - (b) financial statements for the financial year - and must furnish the Minister with the report and statements before the following 30 September.